 Step 2: Once installed, it’s time to launch the software.
 In the main interface, select the option backup followed by selecting File sync.

 Step 3: In the window of file sync, next you have to select the file/folder targeted for sync during the shutdown.
 Select a destination drive to save the synced data.

 Step 4: Configure the schedule settings if you want to schedule the file sync.
 In the schedule option.
 Select event triggers and check the option of system shutdown.
 Click Ok to continue.

 Step 5: Now click start sync to continue.

 File synchronization is an important task.
-As mentioned above, it is carried out for the data (file/folders) saved on different locations.
+As mentioned above, it is carried out for the data (file/folders) saved in different locations.
 With the help of this functionality, one can save the updated version of files and folders that can then be used as backups and restore points for your device.
 Running file sync on the device with certain third-party solutions is quite hectic, as they only allow for one file to sync at a time.
 To avoid wasting time, you can perform the task while the device is shut down.
 You can carry out file sync and scheduled shutdown.
 The device will complete the task and then automatically shuts down.
-In this article, AOMEI backupper is a software recommendation.
-With AOMEI backupper professional, you can run scheduled file sync while the device is shutdown.
+In this article, AOMEI Backupper is a software recommendation.
+With AOMEI Backupper professional, you can run scheduled file sync while the device is shut down.